 San Diego County does not have enough local water supply to meet our demands.
 Our county draws 80 percent of our drinkable water from outside the area.
 In the City of San Diego, that number soars to 90 percent.
-Rather than solving our own problems, we suck almost half of what we use from the Colorado River (named the Most Endangered River in America in 2013) and another half from the San Joaquin River Delta in Northern California.
+In doing so, we suck over half of what we use from the Colorado River (named the Most Endangered River in America in 2013) and almost another half from the San Joaquin River Delta in Northern California.

 San Diego Coastkeeper partners with a variety of organizations to research and advocate for solutions.
 The Equinox Center published a report in 2010 that provides a non-partisan, independent analysis of water supply alternatives.
-Read the summary or full report.
+Read the report.

-Turning on a tap in San Diego County is expensive and unsustainable.
-So we have to make important decisions now to reduce our water demand and boost our supply.
+Without substantial changes, turning on a tap in San Diego County will continue to become more expensive and will remain unsustainable.
+So we have to make important decisions now to reduce our water demand and develop local, sustainable supplies.

 A new vision for water management

-San Diego Coastkeeper helps in developing an integrated regional water plan that addresses San Diego County's water supply issues by prioritizing conservation and water reuse and recycling before options like water imports and desalination.
+San Diego Coastkeeper helps in the development of an integrated regional water plan that addresses San Diego County’s water supply issues by prioritizing conservation and water reuse and recycling before more expensive and environmental harmful options like water imports and desalination.

-Following nearly two decades of advocacy by San Diego Coastkeeper and our partners, in 2013, the City of San Diego councilmembers unanimously supported a plan to transform the city's wastewater management system into a source of 80 million to 100 million gallons per day of clean, pure drinking water.
-This strategy, which works in Orange County, will replace approximately 50 percent of the imports used in the City of San Diego.
-We will see this plan come to fruition in a visionary, responsible manner by working with city, regional and state decision-makers.
-Sign up for a tour of the demonstration project to learn more.
-Or read the 2005 Water Reuse Study that put the plan in motion.
+Following nearly two decades of advocacy by San Diego Coastkeeper and our partners, in 2013, the City of San Diego councilmembers unanimously supported Pure Water San Diego, a plan to transform the city’s wastewater management system into a source of at least 15 million gallons per day by 2023 and 83 million gallons per day of clean, pure drinking water by 2035.
+This strategy could supply almost one third of City of San Diego’s current water use.

 Coastkeeper represents this thinking at the state level as a stakeholder on the planning group for the Integrated Regional Water Management program, a local water resources management approach preferred by the governor, California Department of Water Resources and State Water Resources Control Board.
 It aims to secure long-term water supply reliability within California by connecting water supply and the environment and pursuing projects that benefit water supplies, water quality and our community. (back to top)